-In accordance with Illinois School Code: Uni Primary School may not request or require a student to provide a password or other related account information in order for our school to gain access to a student's account or profile on a social networking website.
-Uni Primary School may conduct an investigation or require a student to cooperate in an investigation if there is sufficient evidence to suggest the student's social network account violates the school's disciplinary policy; and the school may require the student to share content in the course of such an investigation.
+In accordance with Illinois School Code: Uni Primary School may not request or require a student to provide a password or other related account information for our school to gain access to a student's account or profile on a social networking website.
+Uni Primary School may investigate or require a student to cooperate in an investigation if there is sufficient evidence to suggest the student's social network account violates the school's disciplinary policy; and the school may require the student to share content during such an investigation.